tonythornton435/online-quiz-game-react/README.md

 ![image](https://user-images.githubusercontent.com/79985779/162590687-13c3ae25-b10f-4c9f-818c-e3c329349da6.png)

 #### How to develop it
-1. Clone on your local machine by using https://github.com/varditomer/online-quiz-game-react
-2. Navigate into the main directory
+1. Navigate into the main directory
-3. Run npm install to install node modules
+2. Run npm install to install node modules
-5. Run npm start to run it locally then will open automatclly on your browser on localhost:3000 port
+3. Run npm start to run it locally then will open automatclly on your browser on localhost:3000 port

 ##### Have Fun!!!